Stefterv/ArtEZ-NLG/issues.md

 - [x] Add default content
 - [ ] Order documents Ascending and Descending (FEATURE)
 - [x] Untitled text doesn't disappear automatically (BUG)
-- [ ] "Based on" isn't recorded in the database (FEATURE)
+- [x] "Based on" isn't recorded in the database (FEATURE)
 - [x] Non-caps are not present in the editor but do appear in the downloaded pdf
-- [ ] *"* and other html characters break site functionality (This is invisible until adding htmlenities in the text, maybe we can start using markdown or some other formatting language)
+- [x] *"* and other html characters break site functionality (This is invisible until adding htmlenities in the text, maybe we can start using markdown or some other formatting language.
+Just run it through striptags)
 - [x] No feedback is given when adding a new text (BUG)
-- [ ] Unknown unicode characters come out as '?' in PDF
+- [x] Unknown unicode characters come out as '?' in PDF
 - [x] Clicking on the dragging icon navigates to # (BUG)
-- [ ] pasting should default to non formatted text (FEATURE)
+- [x] pasting should default to non formatted text (FEATURE)
+- [x] Run text through striptags
+- [x] Move content away from attribute
+- [ ] Module don't show their tags before editor (OPTION)